barondandi/install-omv/README.md

   > NOTE: If you run into any trouble during installation, you can press "ESC" key and go back to a previous step.

-- If you get a "No root file system" error when partitioning the disks, there are several things you can do:
-  - Enter the BIOS menu, and check the USB configuration.
-In my case I had to change the "Legacy USB Support" to "UEFI Setup Only" for the installation to work.
-  - Format the USB Flash drive in EXT4 and make sure you con mount it and write into it.
-I had to first format it to FAT32 in a Windows system, and then move to a Linux system and overwrite the partition with EXT4 (no idea of the reason, but for me it was the only way to make it work).
-- You might get installation giving an error after some percentage during the "Installing the system..." phase.
-In my case it was due to an USB drive without enough sustained write speed.
-I had to update to a faster one.
-You can check USB drives speed tests here: https://usb.userbenchmark.com/.
-Also, make sure you are connecting it to an USB 3.x connector on the motherboard.

 - After the first reboot IPs are not properly configured.
 Please reboot again, this second time, the IP shoild have been set to the fixed IP specified during installation.